Smeets & Graas logo

 • Contains calcium, magnesium, vitamins D3 and K2

 Buy the best supplements for bones on this page.
-Or read more about it first below.
+Or first read more about vitamins for strong bones below.

 The Skeleton

-We call the set of bones the skeleton: different types of bones that are are all connected to a greater or lesser extent by means of joints.
-The skeleton provides protection for the vital organs and gives the body strength.
-Also, the bones of our skeleton serve as stores of minerals, especially especially calcium, and the production of blood cells.
-In addition, bones provide mobility of the body.
-Bones even have functions you wouldn't 123 would think of: in the middle ear, bones transmit sound.
+We call the set of bones the skeleton: different types of bones that are all connected to a greater or lesser extent by means of joints.
+The skeleton provides protection to the vital organs and gives the body strength.
+The bones of our skeleton also serve as stores of minerals, especially calcium, and are important for the production of blood cells.
+In addition, bones provide mobility for the body.
+Bones even have functions you wouldn't immediately think of: in the middle ear, bones transmit sound.
 And perhaps bones even stimulate our memory thanks to the recently discovered hormone osteocalcin.

 Humans are generally composed of 206 bones.
-This number can vary: there are people with a thirteenth pair of ribs and people with down syndrome often have a few fewer ribs.
+This number can vary: there are people with a thirteenth pair of ribs, and people with Down syndrome often have a few fewer ribs.
 A baby's body consists of many more bones, as many as 350!
-This is because many of the bones have not yet grown together, this makes the baby very flexible which is needed during delivery.
+This is because many of the bones have not yet grown together, making the baby very flexible, which is necessary during delivery.

-Bones are enormously strong, even stronger than reinforced concrete; on the other hand, bones are relatively light.
+Bones are enormously strong, even stronger than reinforced concrete; yet bones are relatively light.
 All bones together weigh about 9 kg.
-You might perhaps think that there is not much life in bones but nothing could be less true.
+You might think that there is not much life in bones, but nothing could be further from the truth.
 Bone is living tissue that contains blood vessels and all kinds of cells.

 Bone tissue

-Bones or bones consist of living tissue that contains several cells: osteocytes (bone cells), osteoblasts (bone-forming cells) and osteoclasts (bone-breaking cells).
+Bones consist of living tissue that contains several types of cells: osteocytes (bone cells), osteoblasts (bone-forming cells), and osteoclasts (bone-resorbing cells).
 These cells are enveloped by the so-called bone matrix: the extracellular matrix of bone tissue.

-In the bones, a continuous process of creation and breakdown of bone tissue takes place.
-Specialized connective tissue cells take care of the breakdown of bone tissue (osteoclasts) which is replaced by new bone tissue thanks to the bone-forming connective tissue cells (osteoblasts).
-Over time when the osteoblasts have worn off, they turn into osteocytes.
+In the bones, a continuous process of formation and breakdown of bone tissue takes place.
+Specialized connective tissue cells handle the breakdown of bone tissue (osteoclasts), which is replaced by new bone tissue thanks to the bone-forming connective tissue cells (osteoblasts).
+Over time, when the osteoblasts have completed their function, they turn into osteocytes.
 Osteocytes actually form hardened bone tissue.
 The most important minerals in the bone matrix are calcium and phosphate.
-The most important protein is collagen .
-Collagen contributes to the flexibility of bones while minerals provide hardness and strength.
+The most important protein is collagen.
+Collagen contributes to the flexibility of bones, while minerals provide hardness and strength.

-In the bone matrix are blood vessels through which nutrients are transported to the cells.
+In the bone matrix, blood vessels transport nutrients to the cells.

 Peak Bone Mass and osteoporosis